Noxy3301/enclave_memory_allocation_test/README.md

 </details>

-[note] Latency calculation formula is discribed below.<br>
+[note] The latency is calculated using the following formula:<br>
-- (execution time)/(operation count)
+- (Total execution time of operations)/(Total number of executed operations)
-    - execution time
+    - Total execution time of operations
-        - Total execution time of operators(e.g., new, delete).
-Not thread execution time(EXTIME).
+        - Total execution time of operations (e.g., new, delete), not the overall thread execution time (EXTIME).
-    - operation count
+    - Total number of executed operations
         - Total number of operations executed.

 # Discussion